valleyworks/valleybackups/docs/index.rst

 How to contribute to ValleyBackups
 ==================================

-We welcome rockstars and ninjas contributors like you.
+We welcome rockstars and ninja contributors like you.

 If you have any bug report, feature request, or any suggestion, please open a new issue on GitHub.